 Komi Agbokou, Co-founder & President, ChocoTogo, Togo

-ChocoTogo is a cooperative that promotes sustainable organic cocoa production, including by preserving old cocoa varieties, and to add value to Togolese (small) cocoa production by transforming cocoa into organic, fair trade, artisanal and local products, such as chocolate bars with various flavours, cocoa beans and chocolate paste.
+ChocoTogo is a cooperative that promotes sustainable organic cocoa production, including by preserving old cocoa varieties, and adding value to Togolese (small) cocoa production by transforming cocoa into organic, fair trade, artisanal and local products, such as chocolate bars with various flavors, cocoa beans, and chocolate paste.

 Catherine Krobo Edusei, Founder & CEO, Eden Tree Limited, Ghana